 E{noise} can be interpreted as the energy where the resolution has degraded by a factor $\sqrt{2}$.
-For JEM-X2, E{noise} is currently close to 8 keV.
-In-flight calibration work is ongoing that might lead to a higher value of $E{noise}.$ While the current detector energy resolution is around 20% and continues to degrade for the various reasons stated above.
-The determination of line centroids can still be found to about 2% accuracy for most SCWs, though this is degraded to about 4-5% strong sources heavy grey filtering.
+For JEM-X2, E{noise} is close to 8 keV.
+While the current detector energy resolution is around 20% and continues to degrade for the various reasons stated above.
+The determination of line centroids can still be found to about 2% accuracy for most SCWs, though this is degraded to about 4-5% for strong sources with heavy grey filtering.

-Figure 14: Average gain per orbit for JEM-XI normalized to the gain of revolution 170.
+Figure 8: Average gain per orbit for JEM-X1 normalized to the gain of revolution 170.
 The average has been adjusted for a temperature dependent gain variation to show the overall trend of gain increase over time.
 The steps in gain correspond to the lowering of the high voltage setting.
-A similar development is found for JEM-X2 where the cathode voltage is adjusted so that the gain remains constant within $\pm 10\%$ (disregarding temperature effects that may add or subtract about 5%).
-The effect of the changing gain is taken care of in the OSA10 software.
+A similar development is found for JEM-X2 where the cathode voltage is adjusted so that the gain remains constant within +/-10% (disregarding temperature effects that may add or subtract about 5%).
+The effect of the changing gain has been significantly improved in the successive OSA software releases.